vercel/styled-jsx/readme.md

 )
 ```

-New styles injection is optimized to perform well at runtime and maintain 60fps.
+New styles' injection is optimized to perform well at runtime.

-Nonetheless we recommend to split static and dynamic styles when possible.
-The following will be even faster:
+That said when your CSS is mostly static we recommend to split it up in static and dynamic styles and use two separate `style` tags so that, when changing, only the dynamic parts are recomputed/rendered.

 ```jsx
 const Button = (props) => (